The Lazy Person's Way to Genius

 Activate your personal "Einstein Factor" - that secret trigger for ingenious thought that lies within you - and unleash the limitless power of your mind!

-In just a minute, you'll learn how this easy, 10-minute exercise, called Image Streaming, can be the secret trigger that unlocks your highest levels of genius.
+I want to share how you can learn an easy 10-minute exercise, called Image Streaming.
+It can be the secret trigger that unlocks your highest levels of genius.

 You see, Albert Einstein used Image Streaming.
 In fact, he said it was the key to his unprecedented discoveries.